Dubai: More companies hiring people of determination, providing inclusive facilities

 The company also has a dedicated program titled Absher, which ensures personalised accommodation plans for each POD employees and supports them with any additional requirements.

-"Working alongside colleagues who are PODs provides us with opportunities for all employees to develop skills such as adaptability, communication and problem solving.
+"Working alongside colleagues who are PODs provides all of us employees with opportunities to develop skills such as adaptability, communication and problem solving.
 It also raises awareness and understanding of different disabilities and fostering a more inclusive mindset," she added.

 ALSO READ: